-dressed in the detail plans of each of the city's sectors (the Master Plan divided Katembe city in 13 major areas, each to be detailed by an urban detailed plan).
-The Ministry of Environment decision also raised the need for a resettlement action plan, either for each of the city's urban areas, and for the construction of the city's territorial links (bridges, highways, harbors, etc.).
+The license required additional environmental studies to be conducted in the next planning phase, particularly to be addressed in the detail plans of each of the city's sectors (the Master Plan divided Katembe city in 13 major areas, each to be detailed by an urban detailed plan).
+The Ministry of Environment's decision also included the need for a resettlement action plan for each of the city's urban areas and for the construction of the city's territorial links (bridges, highways, harbors, etc.).

 The third planning phase comprised the detailed design of the city's main urban sectors, as well as the detailed design of the principal infrastructure.
-This included the design of streets, roads, and parking spaces, water, energy, and telecommunications networks, parks and recreational areas, and sewage and water treatment plants.
+This included the design of streets, roads, and parking areas, water, energy, and telecommunications networks, parks and recreational areas, sewage and water treatment plants.

-This detailed design phase was also accompanied by environmental and social assessment processes, including one independent ESIA process for each urban sector.
-To date only two of these ESIA processes were concluded (priority areas 3 and 10).
-The ESIA contributed to a more sound and sustainable urban design, having approached each territorial specifications and vulnerabilities, either physical, ecological, and social.
+This phase of the detailed design was also accompanied by environmental and social assessment processes, including one independent ESIA process for each urban sector.
+To date only two of these ESIA processes were concluded (priority areas number 3 and 10).
+The ESIA contributed to a more sound and sustainable urban design, having approached each territorial specification and vulnerability, either physical, ecological or social.

 However, the critical issue in this third phase was the Resettlement planning.
-To build these urban sections the ESIA estimated that, approximately, 350 families in area 3, and 280 in area 10 should be displaced, either to adjacent rural areas (for those who decided to continue their farming activities) or to the new urban areas (for those opting to remain in the city).
-Two Resettlement Action Plans were thus initiated in this phase (one for each area); however, due to lack of government and municipal funds, these processes yet remain to be finished.

-The territorial plans and environmental and social studies were revised and finally approved by competent authorities: the Maputo Municipality Council and the Environment Ministry.
-The respective approval decisions were published in official journals.
+To build these urban sections the ESIA estimated that approximately 350 families in area 3, and 280 in area 10 would be displaced, either to adjacent rural areas (for those who decided to continue their farming activities) or to the new urban areas (for those opting to remain in the city).
+Two Resettlement Action Plans were thus initiated (one for each area); however, due to lack of government and municipal funding, these processes remain yet to be finished.
+The territorial plans and environmental and social studies were revised and finally approved by the competent authorities: the Maputo Municipality Council and the Environment Ministry.
+The respective approval decisions were published in the Official Gazette.

-After this phase for planning and territory management consensus building, the consolidation of the sustainability objectives requires the continuation of the process.
-The completion of the participatory processes regarding resettlement and social compensation of the affected population is particularly necessary.
+After this phase, to further build planning and territory management consensus, the consolidation of the sustainability objectives requires the continuation of this process.
+Particularly in need is the completion of the participatory process regarding resettlement and social compensation of the affected population.